cython/cython/docs/src/userguide/external_C_code.rst

     def eject_tomato(speed):
         decl.eject_tomato(speed)

+Note that this has no runtime lookup overhead, as it would in Python.
+Cython resolves the names in the ``.pxd`` file at compile time.

 For special cases where namespacing or renaming on import is not enough, e.g. when a name in C conflicts with a Python keyword, you can use a C name